archesproject/arches/releases/pre-4.3.0.md

 | (Test Subject) | (use indicator from list below) | (use indicator from list below) | (use indicator from list below) | (use indicator from list below) | :white_check_mark: (to confirm that the UI has rendered correctly) or :x: (to confirm that the UI failed to render correctly) | (add ticket #, details on bug, etc.) |

 When doing a test pass, consider using these status indicators:
 :white_check_mark: = Tested & Approved
-:x: = Merge blocking
+:x: = Release blocking issue
-:construction: = Non-blocking bugs
+:construction: = Non-blocking issue
 :ok: = Issue has been fixed
 :question: = Open question

 * * *